-A buzz-worthy field trip experience for students to learn about pollinators and the environments that support them.
+A buzz-worthy field trip experience for students to learn about pollinators, the environments that support them, and how you can help.

 As flowers bloom around VanDusen, bring your class to explore the special relationships between plants, pollinators, and people.
 Over three days in June, our facilitators will promote curiosity and stewardship through fun, hands-on activities at stations throughout the Garden.